wojtaszek171/Inzynierka-android/README.md

 In order to develop and test the application seamlessly, you need:

+* Android Studio ≥ 3.0
-* Android SDK 26 (8.0 Oreo)
+* Android SDK 26 (Oreo)
-* SDK Build-Tools 26.0.0 or newer
+* SDK Build-Tools ≥ 26.0.2
-* Gradle 3.3 or newer
+* Gradle ≥ 4.1
-* Device/emulator running Android 4.4 Kitkat or newer (API level 19)
+* Parse Server ≥ 2.6.3

+## Running

+You can run the app on any device with Android 4.4 KitKat or newer.

 ## Authors